strudelbots/strudel-public/README.md

 letting you focus solely on business logic without worrying about implementing logs.

 1. New to Strudel?
 Onboard [now](#pre-requisites).
 2. Already using Strudel?
-Upgrade to the latest version 0.20.0
+Upgrade to the latest [version 0.20.0[#Create-Strudel-Add/Remove-Logs-Action-in-Your-Github-Repository]
 3. Questions about using Strudel?
 Check out the [Using Strudel](#using-strudel) section.
 4. See what's new in Strudel Pilot [below](#whats-new-in-strudel-pilot).